 It is also now part of New Zealand’s national trail – the Te Araroa Trail.

 Beginning at the Pureora Village in the northern section of the Pureora Forest Park, the trail makes its way south-west where it ends in a small town called Ongarue.

 I think there are three things that I really like about this trail:

 - There are plenty of places to stay (huts, campsites and lodges)

 - The many bridges and swing bridges that you cross

 There is nothing worse than hitting a trail that has little-to-no signage on it.
 You won’t have this issue on the Timber Trail.

 In fact, every kilometre is marked out as are all the campsites and various side trails too.

-This four-bed hut is only a short 500m walk from the trail and also has plenty of room to pitch your tent out the front.
+This four-bed hut is only a short 30-minute walk from the trail if you’re heading south and also has plenty of room to pitch your tent out the front.

 - Piro Piro campsite; the main campsite at the 40km mark (there’s a tank but you still need to filter)